amiika/ziffers-paper/ziffers.md

 (eX sB)<13,16>(eB sX)             // Spread samples or events
 ~~~~

-To complete the generated piece as a coherent composition, Ziffers definitions can be assigned to inline **variables** denoted using capital letters.
-Defined variables can be used to replace part of the syntax or to create repetition, form and contrasting sections to the composition.
+Generated patterns can be assigned to **inline variables** -- denoted using capital letters -- for adding predictability to the live-coded composition.
+These variables can be used to replace part of the syntax and to create musical form by devising reoccurring segments.
+Extensive repetition will eventually lead to boredom, but repeating larger segments supports dynamic predictability which can evoke positive responses from the listeners [@huron2008sweet].
+Using the same form for gradual variation -- among with carefully planned surprises -- enables the live-coder to manage the expectations and gives the listeners satisfaction from anticipating and successfully predicting the outcome.

 ~~~~ {.js}
 A=% {A>0.5?(e 1 2):(q2)} {A<0.5?4:5}                             // Use in conditional statements